cobrateam/flask-mongoalchemy/docs/index.rst

     >>> mark.name = 'Steve Jobs'
     >>> mark.save()

-Want to do and know more?
-Dive deep in `API`_ docs.
+Do you want to go further?
+Dive deep into the `API`_ docs.

 Configuration values
 --------------------

-The following configuration values exist for Flask-MongoAlchemy:
+The following configuration values are present in Flask-MongoAlchemy:

 .. tabularcolumns:: |p{6.5cm}|p{8.5cm}|